anqitu/NTUOSS-ImageRecognitionWorkshop/README.md

 model.add(MaxPooling2D(pool_size=(2, 2))) # output shape = (17, 17, 64)
 ```

-The output shape after the convolutional layer will be (34, 34, 64). ***Think about why***
+The output shape after the convolutional layer will be (34, 34, 64). *Think about why*

-The output shape after the MaxPooling layer will be (17, 17, 64). ***Think about why***
+The output shape after the MaxPooling layer will be (17, 17, 64). *Think about why*

-Now, it’s time for us to now convert all the pooled images into a continuous vector through Flattening.
-Flattening takes the 3D array, i.e pooled image pixels, and converting them to a 1D single vector.
+Now, it’s time for us to convert all the pooled images into a continuous vector through Flattening.
+Flattening takes the 3D array, i.e pooled image pixels, and converts them to a 1D single vector.

 ```python
 # TASK 3.2.5 Convert the 3D feature arrays to 1D vector
 model.add(Flatten()) # output shape = (18496,)
 ```
-The output shape after flattening would be (18496,). ***Think about why***
+The output shape after flattening would be (18496,). *Think about why*

 After flattening, we need to create a fully connected layer to which we connect the set of nodes we got after the flattening step.
-As this layer will be present between the input layer and output layer, we can refer to it a hidden layer.
+As this layer is present between the input layer and output layer, we can refer to it a hidden layer.

 ```python
 # TASK 3.2.6 Add the connection layer